Sgoettschkes/sgoettschkes.github.io/_posts/2014-06-28-jekyll-update-your-sitemap-automatically-with-rake.md

         end
     end

 The last part is calling the ping rake task from within the generate task which can be done with `Rake::Task["ping"].invoke`.
 Now, whenever calling `rake publish`, it generates the html, pushes it to github and pings Google and Bing.
+To see the end result, check out [my Rakefile](https://github.com/Sgoettschkes/sgoettschkes.github.io/blob/source/Rakefile).

 **Success!**